N90K/TNBase/Docs/FixesAndChanges.md

 **C11.** Make the usual day of the week when the database is updated configurable**.
 Default = Saturday.

 **C12.** Add to Print menu: List currently Paused wallets, with 'Until' date where known.

+**C13** In the Statistics menu one of the items is 'Average number of listeners for the year' which we want to change to: 'Average number of active listeners for the year'

 * **These changes are required so we can better conform to the new GDPR regulations.**